gctools-outilsgc/ux_research/README.md

 # ux_research
-User Experience Research and Reporting
+User experience research and reporting

+File repository for final documents.
+Please use the ux_prototypes repository for working files and design. https://github.com/gctools-outilsgc/ux_prototypes

 This repository includes .docx and .pdf files for the following: